iobis/pyworms/README.md

 # pyworms

-Python client for the WoRMS REST service
+Python client for the World Register of Marine Species (WoRMS) REST service.